Seven Years' War: 1756

 The British prime minister, the Duke of Newcastle, was optimistic that the new series of alliances could prevent war from breaking out in Europe.
-However, a large French force was assembled at Toulon, and the French opened the campaign against the British with an attack on Menorca in the Mediterranean.
+However, a large French force was assembled at Toulon, and the French opened the campaign against the British with an attack on Minorca in the Mediterranean.
 A British attempt at relief was foiled at the Battle of Minorca, and the island was captured on 28 June (for which Admiral Byng was court-martialed and executed).
 Britain formally declared war on France on 17 May, nearly two years after fighting had broken out in the Ohio Country.

 Frederick II of Prussia had received reports of the clashes in North America and had formed an alliance with Great Britain.
 On 29 August 1756, he led Prussian troops across the border of Saxony, one of the small German states in league with Austria.
 He intended this as a bold pre-emption of an anticipated Austro-French invasion of Silesia.
 He had three goals in his new war on Austria.
 First, he would seize Saxony and eliminate it as a threat to Prussia, then use the Saxon army and treasury to aid the Prussian war effort.
 His second goal was to advance into Bohemia, where he might set up winter quarters at Austria's expense.
 Thirdly, he wanted to invade Moravia from Silesia, seize the fortress at Olmütz, and advance on Vienna to force an end to the war.

 Accordingly, leaving Field Marshal Count Kurt von Schwerin in Silesia with 25,000 soldiers to guard against incursions from Moravia and Hungary, and leaving Field Marshal Hans von Lehwaldt in East Prussia to guard against Russian invasion from the east, Frederick set off with his army for Saxony.
 The Prussian army marched in three columns.
 On the right was a column of about 15,000 men under the command of Prince Ferdinand of Brunswick.
 On the left was a column of 18,000 men under the command of the Duke of Brunswick-Bevern.
 In the centre was Frederick II, himself with Field Marshal James Keith commanding a corps of 30,000 troops.
 Ferdinand of Brunswick was to close in on the town of Chemnitz.
 The Duke of Brunswick-Bevern was to traverse Lusatia to close in on Bautzen.
 Meanwhile, Frederick and Keith would make for Dresden.